bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 :ref:`Architecture` - here the architecture of the Stream Juggler is presented, its components,connections between them, necessary services and other prerequisits for the Platform operation are described.

-:ref:`Modules` - here more information on modules is given: what module types are supported in the Platform, how they work, etc.
+:ref:`Modules` - here more information on modules is given: what module types are supported in the Stream Juggler Platform, how they work, etc.

 :ref:`REST_API` - the REST API service is described here to work with the platform without the UI.